I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 Falling Creek Falls (in Lake City) is directly off of I-10 and is one of the few places you can find a waterfall in North Florida.
 It has a short stroller-friendly boardwalk to the waterfall.
 It also has a nice, small playground and a couple historical buildings that you can see from the outside.
 There is also a short walking trail through the woods.
 Tip: Be sure to bring mosquito spray!

 Popular picture: Overlooking the waterfall

 Woodpecker Trail in Big Shoals State Park (in White Springs) provides a great stroller-friendly hiking (or biking) path through the forest.
 About half the path is shaded.
 It also has a couple small bridges.
 My kids love it because we usually come across some form of wildlife (usually snakes or tortoises) while on the hikes.
 Unfortunately, the trail isn't a loop, so we have to turn around eventually & go back the way we came.

 COST: $4/vehicle & bring cash as it’s unmanned

 Bell Springs (in White Springs) has a nicely shaded path that eventually leads to the shoals of the Suwannee River.
 (It's about 2 miles to that point.)
 The first mile is stroller-friendly (in an off-road type of way), but I wouldn't try to take a stroller after that.

-Holton Creek (7092 Co Rd 249 in Jasper in Hamilton County) has a couple enormous trees (a record holding bald cypress & an oak tree that is at least 150 years old) and is a nice place to hike.
+Holton Creek (7092 Co Rd 249 in Jasper in Hamilton County) has a couple enormous trees (a record-holding bald cypress & a giant oak tree that is at least 150 years old) and is a beautiful place to hike along the Florida Trail.